nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** The agent will try to detect all unique NGINX instances currently running on a host, and will create *separate* objects for monitoring.
 On a single system several NGINX objects always have the same parent object (the OS).

-### Configuring NGINX for Amplify metric collection
+### Configuring NGINX for Amplify Metric Collection

 In order to monitor your NGINX instances, and be able to see various NGINX graphs in the UI, you will need to have [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) defined in your NGINX configuration.
 If it's there already, the agent should be able to pick it automatically.
 Otherwise, add it as follows: